-- Exposure to CS triggers → ventral medial Prefrontal Cortex (vmPFC); develops inhibitory connections (IC) which are sent → to the inter-calculated cell masses (ITC) - IC \rightarrow project message to CE to inhibit fear expression - vmPFC project IC \rightarrow LA to additionally regulate fear expression - Hippocampus sends projections \rightarrow to vmPFC and LA to mediate contextual modulation of extinction expression through memories of the traumatic event (Ryder, 2014).
-However, in the absence of specifically addressing the negative emotions that are elicited, the associated PNN is rarely actually destroyed, and if destroyed then usually over a lengthy therapeutic process.
+- Exposure to CS triggers \rightarrow ventralmedial prefrontal cortex (vmPFC); develops inhibitory connections (IC) that are sent \rightarrow to the intercalated cell masses (ITC). - IC \rightarrow project message to CE to inhibit fear expression - vmPFC project IC \rightarrow LA to additionally regulate fear expression - Hippocampus sends projections \rightarrow to vmPFC and LA to mediate contextual modulation of extinction expression.

 The pathological differences between fear learning and extinction learning are the involvement of the vmPFC and the decreased activity of the amygdala.
 Other therapeutic interventions such as cognitive behavioral therapy (CBT) and regression hypnotherapy employ extinction learning.
-Regression therapy in particular utilizes extinction learning by having a hypnotist lead you
+Regression therapy in particular utilizes extinction learning by having a hypnotist lead you through memories of the traumatic event (Ryder, 2014).
+However, in the absence of specifically addressing the negative emotions that are elicited, the associated PNN is rarely actually destroyed, and if destroyed, then usually over a lengthy therapeutic process.